meriemlahmar08-hub/DermAI/README.md

 | Image Processing | NumPy + Keras utils |
 ## ⚠️ Disclaimer

-For research and educational purposes only.
-Not a substitute for professional medical diagnosis.
+This tool is intended for **research and educational purposes only**.
+It is not a substitute for professional medical diagnosis.
+Always consult a qualified dermatologist for medical advice.